Advocacy and action groups you can get involved with today

 This Charleston nonprofit has been dedicated to advancing women in this state since 1990.
 From eating disorder support groups to financial workshops, the range of issues that Center for Women addresses is as varied as women themselves.
 A new initiative for awareness and advocacy led by Ali Titus will educate people on civic engagement and train women for leadership positions.

-Gathering For Good
+Gathering For Goodgatheringforgoodusa.org

 This social movement is being organized by GM Whitley, Jessica Maginsky, Meghan Alexander Trezies, and Jessica Boylston-Fagonde.
 Their idea is simple.
 Grab your friends or a group of people, whether it's for your regular happy hour get together or a full-blown party, elevate the conversation to discuss an issue that you're passionate about, ask everyone to kick in some money to donate to an organization involved in that issue, and then take a picture and share on social media with the hashtag #gatheringforgood.